DSivaji/RHadoop-Installation/Home.md

 1. Check your system type, is it 32 bit or 64 bit (in my case it is 64 bit)
 2. Be aware of your application versions

-Install freshly a new Ubuntu (in my case Version: 13.04 on Oracle Virtual Box) with fully upgraded over the net with some basic applications
+Install freshly a new Ubuntu (in my case Version: 13.04 on Oracle Virtual Box) with fully upgraded over internet with some basic applications
 ```
   sudo apt-get install vim # Modified vi editor
   sudo apt-get install ssh # Hadoop cluster works on SSH network to manages its resources